 Things you will need:

 - A decent file editor.
-I recommend Visual Studio Code for Windows an Nano for Ubuntu CLI.
+I recommend Visual Studio Code for Windows and

 - A USB drive that’s 1GB.+ *